 You only need to head to the bus station in Chernihiv (which is next to the train station) if you are going to Slavutych or trying to get to another destination without first returning to Kyiv.
 There must be transport to other places in Ukraine, for example east towards Kharkiv and destinations in between but, for us personally, finding out information was challenging.
 There isn’t much online (this website is sometimes helpful but is frustrating to use) and getting facts in person is difficult if you don’t speak Ukrainian or Russian.
 Our initial plan was to head somewhere rather than Kyiv when we left Chernihiv but due to the problems cited above, we gave up on that idea and returned to the capital and found onward transport from there.

 Is Chernihiv worth visiting?

 Chernihiv is most certainly worth visiting.
 Even if you aren’t interested in seeing Slavutych, the city has enough of interest to warrant a trip in its own right.
 The cathedrals and churches are magnificent, the city is easy to navigate and the people are friendly (especially in the bar opposite McDonald’s!).

-As mentioned earlier, it’s possible to visit Chernihiv on a long day trip from Kiev but spending a night or two in the city is far more rewarding.
-What’s more, Kiev is expensive by Ukrainian standards and the prices drop significantly in provincial cities like Chernihiv.
-And finally, if your intention is to visit Slavutych, then it’s a lot easier to do so from Chernihiv than it is from Kiev.
+As mentioned earlier, it’s possible to visit Chernihiv on a long day trip from Kyiv but spending a night or two in the city is far more rewarding.
+What’s more, Kyiv is expensive by Ukrainian standards and the prices drop significantly in provincial cities like Chernihiv.
+And finally, if your intention is to visit Slavutych, then it’s a lot easier to do so from Chernihiv than it is from Kyiv.

 Click here for more details about our visit to Slavutych, including our thoughts on what it was like, how to get there on public transport and more besides.